cryinkfly/podman-rootless-quadlets/quadlets/opencloud-minimal/readme.md

 Environment=OC_INSECURE=true
 Environment=PROXY_HTTP_ADDR=0.0.0.0:9200

-# URL for OpenCloud access: use localhost only if accessing from the same machine,
+# URL for OpenCloud access: use localhost only if accessing from the same system,
-# otherwise set your domain or the server's LAN IP for external access with an nginx-proxy manager for example.
+# otherwise set your domain or the server's LAN IP for external access.
-Environment=OC_URL=https://127.0.0.1:9200 # or https://opencloud.example.org

-# Network (same as reverse proxy) - Optional
-Network=proxy
+Environment=OC_URL=https://localhost:9200 # or https://192.168.192.20 --> Checkt the IP address in the configuration of the router!

 [Service]
 Restart=always